Poisonous Plants in Vermont

 • Do not mow or burn giant hogweed.
 Cutting or disturbing the plant can spread sap or seeds and increase health risks.

-• Wash any tools, gloves, or clothing that may have touched the plant.
+• Wash any tools, gloves, or clothing that may have come into contact with the plant.

 Poison Ivy